-(10) "Vapor balance system" means a combination of pipes or hoses that create a closed system between the vapor spaces of an unloading tank and a receiving tank such that vapors displaced from the receiving tank are transferred to the tank being unloaded.
+(11) "Vapor balance system" means a combination of pipes or hoses forming a closed system between the vapor spaces of an unloading tank and a receiving tank whereby vapors displaced from the receiving tank are transferred to the tank being unloaded.

-(11) "Vapor collection system" means a vapor balance system or any other system used to collect and control emissions of volatile organic compounds.
+(12) "Vapor collection system" means a vapor balance system or any other system used to collect and control emissions of volatile organic compounds.

-(b) This Rule applies to gasoline truck tanks that are equipped for vapor collection and to vapor control systems at bulk gasoline terminals, bulk gasoline plants, gasoline dispensing facilities, and gasoline service stations equipped with vapor balance or vapor control systems.
+(b) This Rule applies to gasoline truck tanks equipped for vapor collection and to vapor control systems at bulk gasoline terminals, bulk gasoline plants, gasoline dispensing facilities, and gasoline service stations equipped with vapor balance or vapor control systems.

-(c) Gasoline Truck Tanks(1) Gasoline truck tanks and their vapor collection systems shall be tested annually by a certified facility.
-The test procedure that shall be used is described in Section .2600 of this Subchapter and is according to Rule .0912 of this Section.
-The gasoline truck tank shall not be used if it sustains a pressure change greater than 3.0 inches of water in five minutes when pressurized to a gauge pressure of 18 inches of water or when evacuated to a gauge pressure of 6.0 inches of water.
+(c) The following requirements for Gasoline Truck Tanks shall apply:

+(1) Gasoline truck tanks and their vapor collection systems shall be tested annually by a cargo tank testing facility.
+The test procedure in 15A NCAC 02D .2600 in accordance with 15A NCAC 02D .0912 shall be used.
+The gasoline truck tank shall not be used if it has not been certified leak tight.

-(2) Each gasoline truck tank that has been certified leak tight, according to Subparagraph (1) of this Paragraph shall display a sticker near the Department of Transportation certification plate required by 49 CFR 178.340-10b.
+(2) Each gasoline truck tank certified as leak tight, pursuant to Subparagraph (1) of this Paragraph shall display a sticker near the Department of Transportation certification plate required by 49 CFR 178.340-10b.

 (3) There shall be no liquid leaks from any gasoline truck tank.

-(4) Any truck tank with a leak equal to or greater than 100 percent of the lower explosive limit, as detected by a combustible gas detector using the test procedure described in Rule .2615 of this Subchapter shall not be used beyond 15 days after the leak has been discovered, unless the leak has been repaired and the tank has been certified to be leak tight according to Subparagraph (1) of this Paragraph.
+(4) Any truck tank with a leak equal to or greater than 100 percent of the lower explosive limit, as detected by a combustible gas detector using the test procedure described in 15A NCAC 02D .2615 shall not be used beyond 15 days after the leak has been discovered, unless the leak has been repaired and the tank has been certified to be leak tight according to Subparagraph (1) of this Paragraph.

-(5) The owner or operator of a gasoline truck tanks with a vapor collection system shall maintain records of all certification testing and repairs.
+(5) The owner or operator of a gasoline truck tanks with a vapor collection system shall maintain records of all leak testing and repairs.
 The records shall identify the gasoline truck tank, the date of the test or repair; and, if applicable, the type of repair and the date of retest.
-The records of certification tests shall include:
+The records of leak tests shall include:

-(A) the gasoline truck tank identification number;
+(A) name, address, and telephone number of cargo tank testing facility performing the leak test;

-(B) the initial test pressure and the time of the reading;
+(B) name and signature of the individual performing the leak test;

-(C) the final test pressure and the time of the reading;
+(C) name and address of the owner of the tank;

-(D) the initial test vacuum and the time of reading;(E) the final test vacuum and the time of the reading;(F) the date and location of the tests;(G) the NC sticker number issued; and

-(H) the final change in pressure of the internal vapor value test.
+(D) identification number of the tank;

+(E) documentation of tests performed, including the date and summary of results;

+(F) continued qualification statement and returned to service status; and

+(G) list or description of problems with tank, if none are found then the report shall state no problems were found.

-(6) A copy of the most recent certification report shall be kept with the truck tank.
-The owner or operator of the truck tank shall also file a copy of the most recent certification test with each bulk gasoline terminal that loads the truck tank.
+(6) A copy of the most recent leak testing report shall be kept with the truck tank.
+The owner or operator of the truck tank shall also file a copy of the most recent leak testing report with each bulk gasoline terminal which loads the truck tank.
 The records shall be maintained for at least two years after the date of the testing or repair, and copies of such records shall be made available within a reasonable time to the Director upon written request.

-(d) Bulk Gasoline Terminals, Bulk Gasoline Plants Equipped With Vapor Balance or Vapor Control Systems(1) The vapor collection system and vapor control system shall be designed and operated to prevent gauge pressure in the truck tank from exceeding 18 inches of water and to prevent a vacuum of greater than six inches of water.
+(d) The following requirements for Bulk Gasoline Terminals, Bulk Gasoline Plants Equipped With Vapor Balance or Vapor Control Systems shall apply:

+(1) The vapor collection system and vapor control system shall be designed and operated to prevent gauge pressure in the truck tank from exceeding 18 inches of water and to prevent a vacuum of greater than six inches of water.